sstaehler/axisem_nightly_testing/README.md

 axisem_nightly_testing
 ======================

-Routines for nightly regression tests of AxiSEM
+Routines for nightly regression tests of AxiSEM.
+These routines are adapted specifically for the LMU situation and probably do not run anywhere else.